-^{61.} The primary focus of this priority is to improve people's ability to get to places where they live, work and play and to make sure our major cities have transport networks that are fit for purpose and fit for the future.
+^{61.} The primary focus of this priority is to improve people's transport choices in getting to places where they live, work and play, and to make sure our cities and towns have transport networks that are fit for purpose and fit for the future.

-^{62.} Better Travel Options will also improve wellbeing and liveability through the following outcomes:
+62. Better Travel Options will also improve wellbeing and liveability through the following outcomes: